aj-archipelago/cortex/README.md

 Cortex provides OpenAI-compatible REST endpoints that allow you to use various models through a standardized interface.
 When `enableRestEndpoints` is set to `true`, Cortex exposes the following endpoints:

-- `/v1/models`: List available models
+- `/v1/models`: List available models (includes all models with `emulateOpenAIChatModel` or `emulateOpenAICompletionModel`)
-- `/v1/chat/completions`: Chat completion endpoint
+- `/v1/chat/completions`: Chat completion endpoint (for models with `emulateOpenAIChatModel`)
-- `/v1/completions`: Text completion endpoint
+- `/v1/completions`: Text completion endpoint (for models with `emulateOpenAICompletionModel`)

+**Model Exposure**: To expose a model through these endpoints, add `emulateOpenAIChatModel` or `emulateOpenAICompletionModel` to your model configuration (see [Model Configuration](#model-configuration) above).
+Cortex automatically generates REST streaming pathways for these models.

 This means you can use Cortex with any client library or tool that supports the OpenAI API format.
 For example: